Fraley’s 1st big league homer lifts Mariners over Angels

 UP NEXT

 Angels RHP Shohei Ohtani (1-1, 2.72 ERA) will take the mound for the eighth time this year.
 He is 0-0 with a 1.47 ERA in four home starts.
 Seattle will counter with a bullpen game.
-Manager Scott Servais said RHP Robert Duggar (0-1, 6.23 ERA) likely would be the starter but he hasn't made a final decision.
+Servais said RHP Robert Duggar (0-1, 6.23 ERA) likely would be the starter.

 Comments